Anushkasharma/assignment/README.md

 1. There is a very strong assumption made here that hotel name entered by user is a unique key (as far as location is concerned )and so are the names mentioned in csv.
         Example: There could be Hotel Marriot (on actual site there will be a location attached to this which gives it a unique identifier) but here it is assumed Hotel Marriot entered by user is the same as one mentioned in csv.
+ 2. Another strong assumption made is that hits per second/minute on this service is not much.
+And this service is not often used.

-2. In assignment given values of deal are in negative(i have considered it same as examples in assignment and have added so it gets subtracted in helper functions)
+3. In assignment given values of deal are in negative(i have considered it same as examples in assignment and have added so it gets subtracted in helper functions)
-3. Some helper methods are purposely made public so it could be tested.
+4. Some helper methods are purposely made public so it could be tested.
 In real life scenarios it will be private.
-4. There can be a lot more tests added for each and every module of the program.
+5. There can be a lot more tests added for each and every module of the program.
-5. There are basic validations involved when fetching data from csv, they can be made much more stronger depending upon requirements.
+6. There are basic validations involved when fetching data from csv, they can be made much more stronger depending upon requirements.
-6. We can hav different methds of input (UI/Service).
+7. We can hav different methds of input (UI/Service).
-7. File Parser used is a very basic one, depending upon types of input files(excel/csv) we can modify it.
+8. File Parser used is a very basic one, depending upon types of input files(excel/csv) we can modify it.

 <h1>Scenarios</h1>